timyiu478/Cryptography-I/programming_assignments/week1/README.md

+## Remarks

-The output of the script is not fully correct.
+- The output of the script is not fully correct.
 You still have to guess some characters.